-In 2009 Westover was one of four all-girls schools to establish the Online School for Girls, the first ever consortium offering online education for girls.
+In 2009 Westover was one of four all-girls schools to establish the Online School for Girls (OSG), the first ever consortium offering online education exclusively for girls.
+In recent years, the programming in OSG has changed and grown, and it is now a division of One Schoolhouse (OS).

 Westover established the Sonja Osborn Museum Studies Internship to enable a junior or senior to broaden and enrich her dedication to Art History through practical experience in museum work.